Eugenius (band)

-Eugenius (formerly known as Captain America) was an indie rock band from Glasgow, Scotland that existed from 1990–1998, centred on former Vaselines singer/guitarist Eugene Kelly and featuring members of BMX Bandits and Teenage Fanclub.
+Eugenius (formerly known as Captain America) was an indie rock band from Glasgow, Scotland that existed from 1990 to 1998, centred on former Vaselines singer/guitarist Eugene Kelly and featuring members of BMX Bandits and Teenage Fanclub.

 History

 Captain America was formed in 1990 by Eugene Kelly following the dissolution of his former band, The Vaselines.
 In the year following the split, Kelly worked as a bartender, where he witnessed early gigs by Teenage Fanclub.
 This inspired him to form a new band.
 The initial line-up as Captain America was Eugene Kelly (guitar and vocals), Gordon Keen (of BMX Bandits, guitar), James Seenan (bass), and Andy Bollen (drums), who replaced guest live drummer Brendan O'Hare of Teenage Fanclub.
 The line-up later changed, as the name changed to Eugenius with Seenan leaving to be replaced by Raymond Boyle, and Roy Lawrence replacing Bollen.
 Joe McAlinden also contributed bass and violin, and Francis MacDonald drums on the recording of Oomalama.
 This record was recorded as Captain America but released as Eugenius.

 As Kurt Cobain was a big fan of Kelly's work with The Vaselines, Nirvana invited Eugenius to open dates on their 1991 European Tour.
 Kelly also joined Nirvana on stage during their 1991 Reading Festival performance, with Nirvana's Krist Novoselic later saying "My favourite part came when Eugene Kelly from The Vaselines came on stage.
 Eugene's just so cool - he can turn weed into marijuana, sugar into cocaine and diet pills into amphetamines".
 Kelly said of the Nirvana link, "They also liked Captain America and they just happened to be in a position to help us out, so they did by giving us a bit of promotion whenever they could".